roseroo/readmes/reading-list.md

   - **Meditations of Frantz Fanon’s The Wretched of the Earth** - James Yaki Sayles

  Well known discussion of The Wretched of the Earth by a lifelong Black American activist.

+  - **Baedan** - Baedan

+Unabashed "gender insurrectionaries".
+Unapologetically hostile to naturalized social categories in the best way.
+Worthwhile read but potentially mostly restates what other people on this list have said.

   - **What is Gender Nihilism: A Reader** - Various